ijnekenamay/M8HeadlessStaging/README.md

 ---

-James' post addresses some of my concerns about this project!
+James' work has addressed some of the concerns of this project!

 <img src="https://github.com/ijnekenamay/M8HeadlessStaging/raw/main/image2.jpg" width="320">